 And Madonna, David Bowie and Michael Jackson are not even rock musicians.

 I could as well add Tupac Shakur, Frank Sinatra or Pink Floyd, because yeah, they were without a doubt influential.

 20 Rage Against the Machine

-Rage Against the Machine is a rock band formed in Los Angeles, California.
+Rage Against the Machine is a rap metal band formed in Los Angeles, California.
 The band consists of vocalist Zack de la Rocha, bassist Tim Commerford, guitarist Tom Morello and drummer Brad Wilk.

 21 Elton John

 Sir Elton Hercules John (born Reginald Kenneth Dwight; 25 March 1947) is an English singer, pianist and composer.
 Collaborating with lyricist Bernie Taupin since 1967 on more than 30 albums, John has sold over 300 million records, making him one of the best-selling music artists of all time.
 He has ...read more.